The Bivi Kitchen

 Dimensions: 66x42x66 mm

 Boiling time (1l): 4 min

-Though tiny Micron has great adjustability and proves to be far more stable than other simaliar tall burners.
+Though tiny Micron has great adjustability and proves to be far more stable than other similar tall burners.
 The whole design feels very modern, and the only gripe I’d have is that the control knob isn’t perfect for cold weather use when wearing gloves.
-The auto ignition works really well, and is far more robust than those found on most other stoves.
-The burner heats a realitivly small area, so small pans should be used.
+The auto-ignition works really well and is far more robust than those found on most other stoves.
+The burner heats a relatively small area, so small pans should be used.

 Snow peak Gigapower